Fulton County, Pennsylvania: Other

 Fulton County is one of only two counties in Pennsylvania with no known active railroad lines of any kind, the other being Sullivan County.
+However, Fulton County was home to construction of the unfinished and abandoned South Pennsylvania Railroad, including finished tunnels, aqueducts, and deep cuts.
+There were also several temporary logging "railroads" that spanned the county as were commonplace in the area at the time.

 Communities

 Under Pennsylvania law, there are four types of incorporated municipalities: cities, boroughs, townships, and, in at most two cases, towns.
 The following boroughs and townships are located in Fulton County: